 Drive around most neighborhoods and you’ll likely bump into a 99 Speedmart around the corner.
-The convenience store brand is best known for its affordable prices with a wide range of options to fulfill your grocery needs.
+I’ve best known the convenience store brand for its affordable prices with a wide range of options to fulfill most grocery needs.

 The man behind its successes is Lee Thiam Wah, who founded the convenience store 32 years ago.

 Lee was born with poliomyelitis—a disease to his central nervous system—and at 8 months old, he was already bound to a wheelchair for life.

 With 10 siblings in a low-income household, his construction worker father and hawker mother worked round the clock to feed them, leaving them with no time to care for Lee.